 6) Brownie was a Good Dog

 Come and pay your respects to Daytona Beach’s most beloved four-legged local.
 Brownie was a stray dog who was "owned by no one, loved by all."
 He was collectively adopted by the residents of the city from 1939 until his death in 1954.
 Brownie was a loyal town dog who loved and licked all of his neighbors.
-Learn all about Brownie’s famous story, visit his grave in Riverfront Park near the water on the corner of Beach and Orange Avenue, and leave a painted rock in memory of your own beloved pet.
+Learn all about Brownie’s famous story, visit his grave in Riverfront Esplanade near the water on the corner of Beach and Orange Avenue, and leave a painted rock in memory of your own beloved pet.

 7) Sample the Local Flavors